Trevor Nelson: Radio career

 As a pioneer in the urban music scene, he set up his Madhatter Soul Sound System in the 80s.
 Nelson started his broadcasting career on the fledgling London's Kiss FM, originally a pirate radio station.
 Nelson helped the station become legal and gain a licence in 1990.
 Nelson was both a daytime DJ and director.
 In 1996, Nelson moved to BBC Radio 1 to present the first ever national R 'n' B show, The Rhythm Nation and a year later began the first ever R&B Chart Show on a Saturday afternoon.
 Nelson stayed at Radio 1 until 2013.

 From 2007 Nelson presented the Breakfast Show on the newly launched BBC Radio 1Xtra and in 2008 launched a weekly soul show on BBC Radio 2 whilst also presenting shows on BBC Radio 1 and BBC Radio 1Xtra.

 Nelson previously presented the Live Lounge show weekdays, Monday to Friday 10:00am until 13:00 show on BBC Radio 1Xtra between 2008 and 2016.
 In November 2016 it was announced that Nelson would be leaving that show on 1Xtra and moving to Saturday and Sundays 4 – 7 pm, showcasing the best in new and old R&B music, with DJ Ace taking over his slot.
 He had held this slot since 2011 after leaving the 1Xtra breakfast show which he presented with Gemma Cairney and previously Zena McNally.

 In 2010 he was awarded with the special gold lifetime achievement award for his services to broadcasting, at the Sony Radio Academy Awards.

 On 21 March 2017 he was a presenter for Sara Cox's Red Nose Day danceathon from 2 am to 5 am.

 In August 2017, April 2018, and again in August 2018, Trevor sat in for Ken Bruce on his Radio 2 show.

 On 29 October 2018 it was announced Sara Cox would take over drivetime on Radio 2.
-As a result, from January 2019 Trevor Nelson's Rhythm Nation would move to Monday-Thursday 22:00–0:00.
+As a result, from January 2019 Trevor Nelson's Rhythm Nation would move to Monday-Thursday 22:00–00:00.

-In the summer of 2022 Nelson hosted Exodus: Bob Marley Reimagined; the BBC concert took place to mark the 60th anniversary of Jamaican Independence.
+In 2022 Nelson hosted Exodus: Bob Marley Reimagined; the BBC concert took place to mark the 60th anniversary of Jamaican Independence.

 On 2 January 2025, he hosted the final Rhythm Nation show on Radio 2, and on 27 January took over the weekday afternoon show 2 to 4pm on BBC Radio 2, replacing Scott Mills who moved to The Radio 2 Breakfast Show.